meghnauppuluri-design/chip_partitioning_algo/docs/code_documentation.md

 The function:

-1. examines neighboring blocks;
+1. examines neighboring blocks
-2. updates affected gain values;
+2. updates affected gain values
-3. updates gain buckets;
+3. updates gain buckets
-4. updates the cut;
+4. updates the cut
 5. removes the moved block from the active gain information;
-6. removes the block from its old partition;
+6. removes the block from its old partition
-7. inserts the block into its new partition.
+7. inserts the block into its new partition

 ### Cut Update